patleahy/lir/README.md

 ## Language Usage

 These examples will show the Lir code to convert from an example input structure to an output structure.
-The examples show increasing more complected rules.
 A simple rule specifics a `to` property and a `from` property.
 Rules are executed by calling `map` on the rule, passing in a source object.
 The transformed output object is returned.

 ### Simple example

-To map a property from in input to output:
+To map a property from input to output:

 *Input*
 ```js